CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: Experiments

-\subsubsection{Datasets \& Evaluation Metrics}
+\subsection{Datasets \& Evaluation Metrics}

-Table \ref{tab:eval_dataset_statistics} summarizes the statistics of the evaluation datasets used in our experiments.
 We utilize a total of eight scientific retrieval datasets.
-Among them, three are sourced from the BEIR benchmarks, namely SciFact \cite{wadden-etal-2020-fact}, SCIDOCS \cite{cohan-etal-2020-specter} and NFCorpus \cite{boteva2016full}.
+Among them, three are sourced from the BEIR benchmarks \cite{thakur2021beir}, namely SciFact \cite{wadden-etal-2020-fact}, SCIDOCS \cite{cohan-etal-2020-specter} and NFCorpus \cite{boteva2016full}.
 The other five include DORIS-MAE \cite{wang2023scientific}, CSFCube \cite{mysore2021csfcube}, ACM-CR \cite{boudin2021acm}, LitSearch \cite{ajith2024litsearch} and RELISH \cite{brown2019large}.
-For CSFCube, which provides relevance judgments for three aspects (“background,” “method,” and “result”), we combine these judgments into a single dataset (with 127, 73, and 81 judgments for each aspect, respectively).
-Queries with relevance judgments for multiple aspects are treated as distinct queries.
-Regarding evaluation metrics, we employ nDCG@10 and Recall@1000 to measure retrieval effectiveness.

-To evaluate CASPER's keyphrase generation performance, we utilize five widely used keyphrase generation datasets: SemEval \cite{kim2013automatic}, Inspec \cite{hulth2003improved}, NUS \cite{nguyen2007keyphrase}, Krapivin \cite{krapivin2009large}, and KP20K \cite{meng-etal-2017-deep}.
-For evaluation metrics, we adopt semantic F1 (SemF1), semantic recall (SemRecall), and diversity (emb\_sim), as provided by the KPEval evaluation framework \cite{wu2023kpeval}.
-In our evaluation, predictions are generated by selecting the top 5 present and top 5 absent keyphrases for each instance, resulting in a set of 10 predicted keyphrases per document.
+Table \ref{tab:eval_dataset_statistics} summarizes the statistics of the evaluation datasets used in our experiments.
+To measure retrieval effectiveness, we employ nDCG@10 and Recall@100.
+We select nDCG@10 as the standard metric for ranking quality, while Recall@100 is included to evaluate the model's suitability as a first-stage retriever, as rerankers typically process the top-100 documents \cite{thakur2021beir}.
+Unless noted, results represent a single run.